Book of Deuteronomy: Composition history

 Chapters 12–26, containing the Deuteronomic Code, are the earliest section.
-Since the idea was first put forward by W. M. L. de Wette in 1805, most scholars have accepted that this core was composed in Jerusalem in the 7th century BCE in the context of religious reforms advanced by King Josiah (reigned 641–609 BCE), although some have argued for a later date, either during the Babylonian captivity (597–539 BCE) or the Persian period (539–332 BCE).
-The second prologue (Ch.
-5–11) was the next section to be composed, and then the first prologue (Ch.
-1–4); the chapters following 26 are similarly layered.
+Since the idea was first put forward by W. M. L. de Wette in 1805, most scholars have accepted that this portion of the book was composed in Jerusalem in the 7th century BCE in the context of religious reforms advanced by King Hezekiah (reigned c.
+716–687 BCE), although some have argued for other dates, such as during the reign of his successor Manasseh (687–643 BCE) or even much later, such as during the exilic or postexilic periods (597–332 BCE).